AMSUCF/ComicsAndImageText/syllabus.md

 - Motion comics and interactive work

 Assignments include weekly discussions with shared close readings; comic annotation; and an iterative conference-length research paper.

+## Course Objectives

+- Develop an understanding of comics as a form, including the terminology and theoretical frameworks necessary to discuss image-texts broadly
+- Explore the influence of comics on culture through both popular icons and independent, literary works
+- Analyze comics and graphic novels through an intersectional lens, situating them as a site of cultural conflict and identity discourse
+- Situate arguments in the history of comic studies, and draw parallels to other literary forms and theories
+- Critique emerging and experimental works in the context of changing platforms and technologies impacting creation, distribution, and reception of image-text

 ## Materials and Texts